harshkushwaha2001/Assignment/README.md

 ### Question 1: By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 By default django signals are executed synchronously this can be shown by the fact that if two signals are fired at almost same time then their order of execution should not get altered.
-To prove it we have created
+To prove it we have build the following :

 ## User Model
 ![models](https://github.com/user-attachments/assets/8f24abee-280b-4113-afd9-e2a887a7398e)